Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 ### Using HTTPS to access Elasticsearch for end to end encryption

-When using Elasticsearch server with HTTPs protocol, additional configuration should be added to **Alfresco Repository**.
+When using the Elasticsearch server with the HTTPs protocol, additional configuration should be added to the Alfresco Repository.

-A _truststore_ file, including public certificate and certificate chain from Elasticsearch HTTPs endpoint, is required to be added to `alfresco-global.properties` configuration file.
+A _truststore_ file, including public certificate and certificate chain from Elasticsearch HTTPs endpoint, must be added to the `alfresco-global.properties` configuration file.

-Add following properties in order to use that _truststore_ file from Alfresco Repository.
-Password has been skipped intentionally as this keystore includes only public information.
+Add the following properties to use the _truststore_ file from the Alfresco Repository.
+The `encryption.ssl.truststore.passwordFileLocation=` property has been intentionally left blank as the keystore includes only public information.

 ```docker
 encryption.ssl.truststore.location=/usr/local/tomcat/alf_data/keystore/truststore.jceks